Why Deschooling is Essential to Your Homeschool

 This is not meant to overwhelm you.
-I know it can, that is why I am here at the bottom of this list saying STOP!
-I am the type of person who used to —sometimes still— overthinks and gets overwhelmed and then I get stuck.
-I don’t want you to get stuck in deschooling or in thinking about homeschooling but I do want you to have the best homeschool possible.
-I want you to have the homeschool of your dreams and this, getting into how it will all look for you will help you get really clear on what you need to make the homeschool of your dreams.
+I know it can.
+That is why I am here at the bottom of this list saying STOP!
+I am the type of person who sometimes still— overthinks and gets overwhelmed, and then I get stuck.
+It would help if you didn’t get stuck in deschooling or thinking about homeschooling, but I want you to have the best homeschool possible.
+I want you to have the homeschool of your dreams, and this, getting into how it will all look for you, will help you get really clear on what you need to make the homeschool of your dreams.

-Before taking the time to transition from traditional school mentality you may be inclined to wake the kids up at 6:30 or 7 am so that way you can start school right on time at 8 am every morning Monday through Friday like your local school.
-You may be struggling trying to fill up your day with worksheets, textbooks, and activities to keep your little learner learning from 8 am to 3pm.
-You may be struggling with creating super detailed lesson plans for all the subjects and fitting them all in each and every day.
+Before taking the time to transition from the traditional school mentality, you may be inclined to wake the kids up at 6:30 or 7 am so that way you can start school right on time at 8 am every morning Monday through Friday like your local school.
+You may be struggling to fill up your day with worksheets, textbooks, and activities to keep your little learner learning from 8 am to 3 pm.
+You may be struggling with creating super detailed lesson plans for all the subjects and fitting them all in each day.

-But then you realize, this is not school, this is homeschool and that means this looks different.
-It means that it is highly specific to you and your children.
+But then you realize this is not school.
+This is homeschool, and that means this looks different.
+It means that it is particular to you and your children.
 That means you are taking into account the best ways to teach your children, to get them involved and learning.
-It means you are focusing 100% on them and what they need — even what you need, seriously don’t forget about yourself.
+It means you focus 100% on them and what they need — even what you need, seriously.
+Don’t forget about yourself.

 Be Flexible and Let Go of Guilt

 I always tell my fellow homeschoolers that the number one thing you need as a homeschooler is the ability to be flexible.
-You make plans, you schedule, you buy the supplies and so on and then something goes wrong.
+You make plans, schedule, buy the supplies, and so on, and when something goes wrong.
 Your child gets sick, they or you wake up late, you begin to realize that your children are not at a disadvantage if they naturally wake up at 8 am and start school at 10 am.
-You realize that it is okay if you have errands to run, doctors’ appointments, or the cable company is coming to repair the internet and you make it work by doing “school” after dinner or on a Saturday!
-Or if it is really hectic you realize it is okay to take a day off just for the sake of your mental health.
-However, if you haven’t deschooled you may feel extreme guilt or stress over the fact that your homeschool isn’t running like a classroom.
+You realize that it is okay if you have errands to run, doctors’ appointments, or the cable company is coming to repair the internet, and you make it work by doing “school” after dinner or on a Saturday!
+Or if it is really hectic, you realize it is okay to take a day off just for the sake of your mental health.
+However, if you haven’t deschooled, you may feel extreme guilt or stress over the fact that your homeschool isn’t running like a classroom.

 Shifting The Way You See Learning

-In the school world we know that all the things in that list are essential, we know that kids get treats, parties and rewards for reaching learning goals.
-We know that classrooms must remain quiet and orderly and curiosity is controlled.
-We know that grades are at the top of the priority list which leads to grade levels and testing.
-We know in schools most of the learning takes place at a desk where you are meant to stay seated and working with curriculum that has been approved by the school board.
-We know that children should be reading by six years old and be able to read to learn other subjects by third grade but again homeschooling is not school.
+In the school world, we know that all the things in that list are essential.
+We know that kids get treats, parties, and rewards for reaching learning goals.
+We know that classrooms must remain quiet and orderly, and curiosity is controlled.
+We know that grades are at the top of the priority list, which leads to grade levels and testing.
+We know in schools that most of the learning occurs at a desk where you are meant to stay seated and work with a curriculum that the school board has approved.
+We know that children should be reading by six years old and need to read to learn other subjects by third grade, but homeschooling is not school again.

-Learning is happening all around us, we know that our kids are learning even when they aren’t sitting at a desk.
-We know that baking and cooking can not only teach life skills but also math skills.
+Learning is happening all around us.
+We know that our kids are learning even when they aren’t sitting at a desk.
+We know that baking and cooking can teach not only life skills but also math skills.
 We know that reading aloud to our kids who can and cannot read independently is worthwhile.
-We know that kids who have a rich environment of literacy can begin reading later and be just fine.
-It isn’t a race, we aren’t focused on intelligence we are focused on learning and growth.
+We know that kids who have a rich literacy environment can begin reading later and be just fine.
+It isn’t a race.
+We aren’t focused on intelligence.
+We are focused on learning and growth.

 School at Home Versus Homeschool

-Homeschooling many times starts out with homeschool rooms designed a lot like a classroom, soon the be abandoned used just for storage as the learning happens at the kitchen table, snuggling on the couch or in bed, or in a fort created with couch cushions and spare pillows.
-Sometimes homeschool happens in the yard, park, library, in the car or other places in the community.
+Homeschooling often starts with homeschool rooms designed a lot like a classroom, soon the be abandoned used just for storage as the learning happens at the kitchen table, snuggling on the couch or in bed, or a fort created with couch cushions and spare pillows.
+Sometimes homeschool happens in the yard, park, library, car, or other places in the community.

-Even as seasoned homeschoolers, many of us struggle with the ghost of traditional school, it runs deeply inside us and our society, therefore there are many times we need to revisit deschooling, I usually do this at the beginning of our school year, I remind myself what is important and what I want our homeschool to look and be like, but it strikes randomly throughout the year too.
-When I feel like my child should know this, or I feel guilt over not using an expensive curriculum I purchased thinking it was going to be the perfect fit for my little learners.
+Even as seasoned homeschoolers, many of us struggle with the ghost of traditional school.
+It runs deeply inside us and our society.
+Therefore there are many times we need to revisit deschooling.
+I usually do this at the beginning of our school year, I remind myself what is important and what I want our homeschool to look and be like, but it strikes randomly throughout the year.
+When I feel like my child should know this, or I feel guilt over not using an expensive curriculum, I purchased thinking it would be the perfect fit for my little learners.